ESP8266 Arduino WiFi Setup | NodeMCU Arduino Projects – Get Started

 - What else can the ESP8266 do?
 The ESP has an 80MHz 32 bit microprocessor with 4MB of flash memory (including the program memory).
 It has 0.5 kB of internal EEPROM.
 It has support for Serial communication using GPIO pins, 9 GPIOs with PWM support and one ADC pin, among other capabilities.
 It is more powerful than the Arduino Uno, has more storage and RAM, and additionally has WiFi and TCP/IP capabilities.
 It can be used to create a smart IoT systems for various applications.

-|NodeMCU - the ESP8266 Development Board|
+|NodeMCU - the ESP8266 Development Board

 The NodeMCU is a development board built around the ESP8266 SoC.

-Get started with one of our recommended Beginner's Starter Kits.
+Get started with a Starter Kit.

 Just like the Arduino Uno makes it easy to access the capabilities of the Atmege328 Microcontroller, the NodeMCU makes the ESP8266 SoC accessible to programmers using the Arduino IDE.